Better-Planet-Laboratory/ai4good/README.md

 - Conceptually describe the key elements of statistical learning and some of key models and architectures of deep learning today
 - Be able to implement end-end pipelines for prediction using leading computer vision and NLP models using current frameworks
 - Conduct independent data science research projects and apply conceptual understanding to practical implementation
-- Demonstrate effective listening and discussion skills; and work through ideas and problems in a team (for those
+- Demonstrate effective listening and discussion skills; and work through ideas and problems with peers

 # Grading